-The Geneva Academy Tuition Assistance Fund has been established to fulfill the school’s desire to make a classical and Christian education available to as many qualified students as possible.
+The Geneva Academy Tuition Assistance Program has been established to fulfill the school’s desire to make a classical and Christian education available to as many qualified students as possible.

 Tuition assistance applications will be made available to families during the re-enrollment/open enrollment period.
-Applicants must submit a completed tuition assistance application and information on all sources of income, including unemployment, disability, stipends, and the first two pages of their 1040.
+Applicants must complete their enrollment packets and then submit a completed tuition assistance application with information on all sources of income, including unemployment, disability, stipends, and the first two pages of their 1040.
 Applications will not be considered until all documentation has been received.
-Families will be notified of the status of their application as soon as possible, however, closure of the application period will vary depending on the amount of funds available and the number of applicants.
+Families will be notified of the status of their application as soon as possible, however, closure of the application period will vary depending on the number of funds available and the number of applicants.

 In order for funds to benefit the most possible students, assistance will be made available to students for a time period deemed appropriate by the tuition assistance committee; between 1 and 3 years in most cases.
 Realizing that every family’s circumstances are unique, needs will be evaluated on an individual basis, allowing for some families to receive assistance for a longer time period.